 First Class flights tend to be cheaper during school holidays, particularly Christmas and August, as airlines cannot fill their Business/First Class seats at these times of the year.

 Avoid school holidays and weekends on sunny routes.
-For city breaks to working towns, the reverse is true, London, Brussels and Zurich tend to be cheaper to stay in and travel to on weekends and during the summer holidays.
+For city breaks to working towns, the reverse is true, London, Brussels, and Zurich tend to be cheaper to stay in and travel to on weekends and during the summer holidays.
 Paris empties out in August with the French going on holiday, making this a comparatively quiet and cheap time to travel to and visit Paris.
 Avoid peak business travel days like Monday (morning) and Friday (evening) since these are the most popular times for business people to fly, increasing prices.

 Be Open To Offers From The Airline

-If your flight is delayed, cancelled or overbooked, let the airline agents know that you are happy to wait a day or two to fly out or return, in return for an incentive.
+If your flight is delayed, canceled or overbooked, let the airline agents know that you are happy to wait a day or two to fly out or return, in return for an incentive.
 For example, if you are booked into Economy may offer to cover your hotel AND upgrade your seat.
 Economy to First is not unheard of.

 Use Frequent Flyer Miles